English

 ✍️Marvin John Salazar

-"We are all much more than the snippets people see on their screens."
+But the truth is, we are all much more than the snippets people see on their screens.

 1. The "Snippet" Fallacy

 This happened to me.
-I became a victim of these labels.
-People who claimed to "know" my personality type used that so-called knowledge to judge me, to label me, and to cage me into their expectations.
-It affected me deeply—to the point where I struggled with my own identity, wondering if I was really just a collection of traits in a book.
+People who claimed to "know" my personality used that knowledge to judge me, to limit me, and to cage me into their own expectations.
+It affected me deeply—I began to wonder if I was really just a collection of traits in a book.

-• The Territory: The actual, messy, beautiful reality of your day-to-day life, your traumas, your dreams, and your capacity for change.
+• The Territory: The actual, messy, beautiful reality of your life—your traumas, your dreams, and your capacity for change.
+(The Reality)

 3. The 15-Second Judge